Lisa-Baumgaertner/cybdd/README.md

 The other file contains the custom code for calculating the CYBDD-score.

 ### inference
-This subfolder contains code to perform batch inferences for the trained adapters using the benchmark dataset, the ``AdvBench``-dataset and the base model.
+This subfolder contains code to perform batch inferences for the trained adapters using the benchmark dataset, the AdvBench-dataset and the base model.

 ### preprocessing
 This subfolder contains the code to bring the training dataset into the required format.